slothwerks-studio/contact-list/README.md

 We got your back!
 Sloth discussed the basic concepts of JavaScript and walked through the initial code at [GRWebDev](https://www.meetup.com/grwebdev/) in March of 2021.
 You can check out the [video of his presentation](https://www.facebook.com/182139175163955/videos/455547239117005) on Facebook.
 We will continue to work on the code throughout a number of events sponsored by GRWebDev and [SlothWerks](https://slothwerks.com/).

 ### This application seems kinda lame.
-Well, that's because we haven't made many changes to it yet.
-Let's work together to add new features and improve the app!
+Well, you should work with us to make updates to it!
+Join Sloth and fellow creatives in West Michigan as we work together to add features and improve the application.
+You can check out the latest "Code with Sloth" workshops on [GRWebDev's Meetup page](https://www.meetup.com/grwebdev/).